skul169/portfolio/wp-content/plugins/accelerated-mobile-pages/readme.txt

 * Genesis SEO Support
 * Breadcrumb Support added
 * Facebook Instant Articles Support Added
-* NEW - AMP Installation Wizard that makes it easy to setup for new users.
+* AMP Installation Wizard that makes it easy to setup for new users.
-* NEW - Category base remover support
+* Category base remover support
-* NEW - Tag base remover support
+* Tag base remover support
+* 7 New Social Media Integrations added (Reddit, Tumblr, Telegram, Digg, StumbleUpon, Wechat, Viber)
-* NEW - AMP Theme Framework Core Support Added.
+* AMP Theme Framework Core Support Added.
 You can now create AMP templates of your own in just minutes. **[More](https://ampforwp.com/amp-theme-framework/)**
+* NEW - Make AMP & Non-AMP Same with just one click!
+* NEW - Allows you to use AMP as primary website!

 **[JOIN CHAT GROUP COMMUNITY](http://ampforwp.com/community/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.

 = Getting Started: =
 **[1.
-User Documentation:](http://ampforwp.com/help/)** The AMP for WP plugin is easy to setup but we have some tutorials and guides prepared for you which will help you dive deep with the plugin.
+User Documentation:](http://ampforwp.com/help/)** The AMP for WordPress plugin is easy to setup but we have some tutorials and guides prepared for you which will help you dive deep with the plugin.

 **[2.
 Developer Docs:](https://ampforwp.com/help/#extend)** We have created special documentations for developers and semi technical users who are willing to modify the plugin according to their own needs.